Cold Laser Therapy for Knee Osteoarthritis

 Knee osteoarthritis involves a complex interplay of cartilage degradation, inflammation, subchondral bone changes and muscular weakness.
 Photobiomodulation does not reverse cartilage loss, but research suggests it may help manage the pain and functional limitations that accompany the condition.

-Individual responses to photobiomodulation vary.
+Individual responses to photobiomodulation therapy vary.
 Results depend on factors including the severity of the condition, treatment parameters used, and individual biology.
 A thorough clinical assessment is recommended before commencing any treatment plan.

 The largest placebo-controlled analysis of cold laser therapy for knee osteoarthritis to date.
 Involving 1,063 participants across 22 randomised controlled trials, this study found that photobiomodulation significantly reduced pain compared to placebo.
 When recommended treatment parameters were used, pain reduction peaked at 2–4 weeks after completing therapy — a 31.87 mm reduction on the Visual Analogue Scale beyond placebo (95% CI 18.18–45.56).
 Disability was also significantly reduced.
 No adverse events were reported in any trial.